milo168/ECE209TimeStamp/index.md

 - Delay 5: Cross-correlation of N window pairs (N=32 in this project; 1403 in SyncWISE)
 - Delay 6: Weighted Gaussian kernel density estimate from N offsets

 In our experiments, Delay 3-6 is around 10 minutes for 1377 samples so per sample takes 0.44s.
 This means SyncWISE will take at least 2.33s to predict one offset even using 2.5GHz Intel CPU in our project.
-While TimeAwareness can process the inputs directly and has no such delays in inference.
+While TimeAwareness can process the inputs directly and has very minimal delay in inference.
 Therefore, SyncWISE may not be suitable for real-time/online tasks on resource-limited devices.

 ------
 # Future directions
-Due to time limitation, here are some topics may be interesting and can be explored in the future:
+Due to time limitation, here are some topics that can be explored in the future:
 - Explore Generalizing On Different Multimodal Data
   - Although SyncWISE and Time Awareness claim that their algorithms can be further adapted to many other sensing modalities, they only evaluate their methods on limited sensor data.
 SyncWISE uses video and accelerometry data from S2S-Sync dataset and CMU-MMAC dataset.
-Time Awareness uses audio and IMU data from CMActivities dataset.
-It will be interesting to explore how they generalize on different multimodal data.
+SyncWise has to be specifically tailored to be be able to handle a specific dataset while for a neural network, only the models have to change.
-  - Since the experiments can take a long time even using many computation resources, like for SyncWISE "It will take about 5 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for simulated shifts and "It will take 10 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for real shifts, we may can explore multimodal data in the future.
+  - Since the experiments can take a long time even using many compute resources, like for SyncWISE "It will take about 5 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for simulated shifts and "It will take 10 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for real shifts, we may can explore multimodal data in the future.
 - Explore how to predict time shifts using deep learning models
   - Time Awareness uses deep learning models to handle multimodal data with faulty time stamps directly.
-It will be interesting to explore how to predict time shifts using deep learning models.
+It will be interesting to explore how to predict time shifts using deep learning models as a preprocessing step.

 ------
 # Related Work